raml-org/raml-spec/versions/raml-10/raml-10.md

 #### The "Any" Type

 Every type, whether built-in or user-defined, has the `any` type at the root of its inheritance tree.
+By definition, the `any` type is a type which imposes no restrictions, i.e. any instance of data is valid against it.

 The "base" type of any type is the type in its inheritance tree that directly extends the `any` type at the root; thus, for example, if a custom type `status` extends the built-in type `integer` which extends the built-in type `number` which extends the `any` type, then the base type of `status` is `number`.
 Note that a type may have more than one base type.

 The `any` type has no facets.

 #### Object Type

-All types that have the built-in object base type can use the following facets in their type declarations:
+All types that have the built-in object base type in its inheritance tree can use the following facets in their type declarations:

 | Facet  | Description |
 |:----------|:----------|